Lower Merion Committee for Special Education

 -Email and attending CSE events.

--3 hours a month (including time attending events).
+-2 hours a month (at most) (including time attending events).